 MERS outbreak in South Korea

-Tourists wearing masks to prevent contracting MERS are reflected on mirrors in Seoul, South Korea, June 8, 2015.
-REUTERS/Kim Hong-Ji

-Workers wearing masks disinfect the interior of a subway train at a Seoul Metro's railway vehicle base in Goyang, South Korea, June 9, 2015.
-REUTERS/Kim Hong-Ji

-Passengers wearing masks to prevent contracting MERS sit inside a train in Seoul, South Korea, June 5, 2015.
-REUTERS/Kim Hong-Ji
+Passengers wearing masks to prevent contracting Middle East Respiratory Syndrome (MERS) sit inside a train in Seoul, South Korea, June 5, 2015.
+South Korean authorities squabbled on Friday over their handling of an outbreak of Middle East Respiratory...more

-A worker in a full protective gear disinfects the interior of a subway train at a Seoul Metro's railway vehicle base in Goyang, South Korea, June 9, 2015.
-REUTERS/Kim Hong-Ji

 Airport staff wait for arriving passengers for a temperature check at Hong Kong Airport in Hong Kong, as a cautionary measure against MERS, June 5, 2015.
 REUTERS/Bobby Yip